sqlxpert/backup-events-aws/README.md

     you would like your backups to be stored.

  3. Switch to your main region, that is, the region where most of your resources (in another account) are.
-Your main region doubles as the _alternate_ for your backup region.
+Your main region will double as the _alternate_ for your backup region.

  4. Create a